sudozid/blockeddomaincheck/README.md

 **Method 1 (SSL Connection checking) TLSCheck.py**

 Over https, sites are blocked by checking for Server Name Indication (SNI).
-In order to prevent false positives, I have set the script to connect to IP Address of Google.com (you can use any web server with https if you want).
-However, instead of supplying hostname "google.com", the 1 Million sites are supplied instead.
+In order to prevent false positives, I have set the script to connect to 1.1.1.1 (you can use any web server with https if you want as long as they don't block for too many requests).
+However, instead of supplying hostname "one.one.one.one", the 1 Million sites are supplied instead.
 This ensures that false positives from Connection Resets for other reasons should be zero.

 This method has a few advantages, First, it doesn't require DNS Resolution because SNI is simply the hostname.
 IP Address remains constant.
 Secondly, it is faster and uses less CPU because creating a simple SSL Socket is way faster and simpler than scraping an entire http document.